-The torovirus genome consists of a single-stranded, polyadenylated RNA of positive (messenger) polarity, which is about 28.5 kb in length.
-The complete genome sequence of toroviruses is reported in BToV and PToV, comprising 28 475 and 28 301 nucleotides which contain six ORFs (see Figure 1).
-ORF1a and ORF1b are the most proximal 5' reading frames and constitute the replicase (RNA dependent RNA polymerase) gene, which is expressed as a large precursor protein directly from the genomic RNA by a ribosomal frameshift mechanism, similar to other nidoviruses.
-The large product of these ORFs is apparently involved in the synthesis of a negative-strand RNA and the onset of subgenomic RNA synthesis.
-The other four ORFs correspond to structural protein genes and are expressed by the production of a 3'-coterminal nested set of four mRNAs.
-The ORF2, ORF3, ORF4, and ORF5 of BToV and PToV encode the spike (S), membrane (M), hemagglutinin-esterase (HE), and nucleocapsid (N) proteins, respectively.
-The bioinformatics analysis reveals CUG-initiated coding sequence, overlapping 5' end of BToV and EToV ORF1a and encoding a novel 30 kDa product.
-Further studies should identify a novel 30 kDa product by means of immunoassays with its specific antibodies and its function.
+The torovirus genome consists of a single-stranded, polvadenvlated RNA of positive (messenger) polarity, which is about 28.5 kbp in length.
+Recently, the BToV genome has been completely sequenced, and it has been shown to comprise 28 475 nt and contain six ORFs (see Figure 1), each of which encodes a known protein.
+ORF1a and ORF1b are the most 5' proximal reading frames and constitute the replicase (RNA-dependent RNA polymerase) gene, which is expressed as a large precursor protein directly from the genomic RNA by a ribosomal frameshift mechanism, similar to other nidoviruses.
+The large product of these ORFs is apparently involved in the synthesis of a negative-strand RNA and the onset of genomic and subgenomic RNA synthesis.
+The other four ORFs correspond to structural protein genes and are expressed by the production of a 3'

 Figure 1 Typical extracellular morphology of a torovirus as visualized by immune electron microscopy (IEM), with a graphic representation of torovirus virion and its structural proteins and genome.
-Modified with permission from Hoet AE, Torovirus pathogenesis and immune responses.
+Modified with permission from Hoet AE (in press) Torovirus pathogenesis and immune responses.
 In: Perlman S, Snijder EJ, and Gallagher TM (eds.)
-The Nidoviruses, Copyright 2008 by the ASM Press.
+The Nidoviruses, copyright 2008 by the ASM Press.